What is

 Being a doula is what I was meant to do, I trained with the Developing Doulas in 2017, and I am a recognised birth and postnatal doula with Doula UK.

-My philosophy is to be the calm in the room and to hold space for people so they can explore the intricacies of their parenting journey.
+the room and to hold space for people so they can explore the intricacies of their parenting journey.
 I work in Bath and the wider surrounding area to support families.

-You can read some evidence on doulas here.
+You can read some evidence

 While doulas are not there to change outcomes, there is growing evidence that having a birth or postnatal doula brings a number of tangible benefits.
 While this research is important, it’s the less tangible benefits of having a non-judgemental companion during a life-altering event that most women remember and value.

-a doula present at birth:
+Research has shown having a doula present at birth:

 Shortens first-time labour by an average of 2 hours